-These 10 simple guidelines reflect how the world’s longest-lived people ate for most of their lives.
+These 11 simple guidelines reflect how the world’s longest-lived people ate for most of their lives.We make it easy to eat like the healthiest people in the world with the Blue Zones Meal Planner, where you’ll find thousands of recipes that follow these guidelines while making plant-slant food delicious and accessible.
 By adopting some of the healthy eating principles into your daily life, you too can Live Longer, Better®.

 RETREAT FROM MEAT

 Averaging out consumption in “Blue Zones,” we found that people ate about two ounces or less

 about five times per month.
 And we don’t know if they lived longer despite eating meat.

 Adventist Health Study 2, which has been following 96,000 Americans since 2002, has found